 This section is about consequences of the fundamental principle.

 By construction we have shown an abstract metaphysics—thus an abstract metaphysics is manifestly possible.
 The abstract will be extended to the abstract-concrete later in this section.

-The metaphysics is clearly potent—in the realization of all possibility, the universe is be ultimate.
+The metaphysics is clearly potent in that in the realization of all possibility, the universe is ultimate.

 Most of the assertions below follow plainly from FP.
 Even where there is appeal either to mechanism or intuition, if the assertion does not violate logic the conclusion must hold—occasionally, if not universally.

 We have shown that there must be Being.
 This resolves what Heidegger has called the fundamental question of metaphysics—Why is there or must there be Being?
 From the pan-inclusiveness of Being, if we were to identify all beings—obviously we have not—we would have answers to all questions.
 Thus the fundamental question is—What has Being?

 (Of course, there is a sense in which this question is not at all new.
 It is in part the question of the categories of Being.)

 Metaphysics and logic are one.
 This is Wittgenstein—from Tractatus Logico-Philosophicus—but not Wittgenstein’s meaning; Wittgenstein identified logic as metaphysics which may or may not be limited; here metaphysics is identified with logic or the greatest possibility.

 The development has given an effective and universal intensional concept of logic in contrast to the received extensional and particular conceptions.
 It shows logic to be simultaneously conceptual and factual—i.e. with an intensional side (necessary but not a priori) and extensional side (empirical and contingent in discovery but possessed of necessity in character).